ThatBoyKadz/Week-6-networks/README.md

 3. **String Extraction:** Identify embedded strings or indicators of compromise using `strings_extract.py`.
 4. **IOC & YARA Scanning:** Use `integrated_script.py` or `yara_test.py` to detect URLs, IPs, or known patterns.

-*(Insert a series of screenshots showing a sample file being analyzed through all scripts.)*

 ---